jonahsjlee/DS-4002-CS3/README.md

 1. Download both FRED datasets and place the CSVs in the `DATA/` folder.
 2. Install the required packages listed above.
-3. Run the scripts in 'SCRIPTS/' in order, starting with `01_data_merge_clean.py`.
-4. Check your figures against the plots in `OUTPUT/` to verify.
+3. Check your figures against the plots in `OUTPUT/` to verify.
-5. The Granger causation matrix from `05_granger_causality.py` is the main result you are working toward.
+4. The Granger causation matrix from `05_granger_causality.py` is the main result you are working toward.

-None of the scripts should take more than a minute to run on a standard laptop.

 ## Reference Materials
 Two articles are included in `Materials/` to help you get up to speed on Granger causality before writing any code.
 If you are new to the method, start with the Aptech blog post since it is more accessible.
 The handbook chapter gets more technical and is worth reading once you have the basic idea down.